lunavathtagore5/DAA_LAB_A/README(1).md

 # SUMMARY OF PRACT-4:iterative & recursive methods
 In this practical, we learned how to find the factorial of a number using two different methods: iterative and recursive.
 In the iterative method, we use a loop to multiply the numbers from 1 to the given number.
 In the recursive method, the function calls itself with a smaller value until it reaches the base condition.
 Both methods give the same factorial result, but they work in different ways.
 CONCLUSION: From this practical, we understood the difference between iterative and recursive approaches for solving a problem.
 Both methods are useful for calculating factorials, and this practical helped us understand how loops and recursion can be used to solve the same problem.
 CONCLUSION: From this practical, we understood the difference between iterative and recursive approaches for solving a problem.
 Both methods ar

+# PRACTICAL 7:Coin Change Problem Using Dynamic Programming
+This project provides a Python solution to the Coin Change Problem using Dynamic Programming.
+The program determines the minimum number of coins required to make a given target amount from a set of available coin denominations.